 Broadcasters are required by the terms of their Ofcom licence to observe the Standards Code and the Fairness Code, which are to be interpreted as references to this Code.
-Observance of this Code is also required in the case of the BBC by the BBC Agreement2 and, in the case of S4C, by statute.
+Observance of this Code is also required in the case of the BBC by the BBC Agreement and, in the case of S4C, by statute.
 Except where the Code states otherwise, the term "television broadcasters" refers to providers of television programme services (including any local services such as restricted television services), the BBC and S4C, and "radio broadcasters" refers to providers of radio programme services (including local and community radio services and community digital sound programme services) and the BBC.
-Sections Five, Six, Nine and Ten of the Code do not apply to BBC services funded by the licence fee or grant in aid.
+Sections Five, Six, Nine and Ten of the Code do not apply to BBC services funded by the licence fee.
+No part of the Code applies to the BBC World Service funded by grant in aid.